lsorling/lsorling/README.md

 ### Hi there 👋

+# 17 Oct 2025

+I have been teaching coding enrichment classes since Feb 2019.
 <!--
 **lsorling/lsorling** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.